anshulparmar707-cmyk/First-Demo/README.md

 # First-Demo
-This is my first Git Repositr
+This is my first Git Repositry.